dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 # On demand configuration with Monaco

-You will create generic configurations in your Dynatrace environement with monaco for :
+You will create generic configurations in your Dynatrace environement with Monaco for :
       - [Maintenance window](/Maintenance-Window)
       - [Application](/Application)
       - [Management-Zone](/Management-Zone)